310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 Maybe it’s not so rare to see you play sports, but isn’t it a pretty rare sight to see Chi~chan-senpai teach his juniors as an alumni?

-Like, if I were to say it in a way you would, it’s like when past heroes appear in a tokusatsu movie and stuff!
+Like, if I said it in a way you would, it’s like when past heroes appear in a tokusatsu movie and stuff!
 {% endbubble %}

 {% bubble Chiaki shocked %}